sdthomas91/chat-down-under-new/README.md

 ## Wireframes

-- All basic wireframes can be found here - [View](https://www.figma.com/file/3FMTjJWZ0N4LwKyeieIZzT/ChatDownUnder?type=design&node-id=0%3A1&mode=design&t=GzNDj8tRtdwLP1Wu-1)
+- All basic wireframes can be found here - [View](/downunder/static/readme/wireframe/ChatDownUnder.pdf)

+## Database Models

+- PDF example of my database models used can be found [here](/downunder/static/readme/database/CDU-DB-Diagram.pdf)

 ### Deviations